athy125/HERMES-CXL/README.md

 ## Simulation Environment

-For environments without CXL hardware infrastructure, HERMES-CXL includes a sophisticated simulation mode that accurately models the architectural behavior and performance characteristics:
+For environments without CXL hardware infrastructure, HERMES-CXL includes a simulation mode that accurately models the architectural behavior and performance characteristics:

 ```bash
 # Configure the simulation environment